Learn how to make your own yogurt with the Instant Pot. It’s easy, it’s cheaper and it so creamy and healthy for you.

 Put the steamer rack in the bottom of the Instant Pot and add 1 cup of water to help the milk steam.
 Set in 4 clean Mason jars and add the milk to the bottom rim of the jars.

 Twist the Instant Pot lid in place and make sure the vent on top of the unit is turned toward “sealing” and the unit is plugged in.
 Push the Steam button and adjust the minutes to 1 minute.
-It takes about 25 minutes for it to run the cycle and naturally let the steam release on its own.
-In all from the time you start the steaming process until you can start checking the temperature of the milk is about 90 minutes.
+It takes only a few minutes for it to run the steam cycle and do a natural release.

-I next unplug the Instant pot so it won’t keep the pot warm.
-When you remove the lid to check the temp of the milk, you will see a skim on top of the milk.
-That’s very normal and all I do is take a spoon to remove it and discard.
+When the release is finished, I turn the IP off and take the lid off to start the cooling process.
+As time passes, you will see a skim on top of the milk.
+That’s very normal and all I do is take a spoon to skim it off and discard it.

 Twist the Instant Pot lid in place and make sure the vent on top of the unit is turned toward “sealing”.
 Plug the unit back in, and press the Yogurt button and set the time following your yogurt starters instructions.
-It ranges between 4 – 6 hours.
-If you are using real yogurt the time would be 6 hours.
+It ranges from 4 – 6 hours.
+If you are using real yogurt starter the time would be 6 hours.
 Now you just wait until the time is up and your yogurt is done.
 The instant pot is not heating up in this process.
-Its just keeping the yogurt at a level temperature while it incubates.
-“Yogt” will appear on the display once incubation is complete.
+It’s just keeping the yogurt at a level temperature while it incubates.
+“Yogt” will appear on the display once incubation is complete and you will hear the beeps.

-After the timer has gone off, remove the lid, place the lids on the jars and set in the fridge for a few hours to completely cool off before you enjoy.
+After the timer has gone off, remove the lid, place the lids on the jars and set in the fridge for a few hours to completely cool off and firm up more before you enjoy.
 It will last about a month in the fridge.

 This method is the easiest of all the methods I have tried.
-For 4 pints of yogurt, it costs me about $2.00 which is the price for a 1/2 gallon of milk.
-If you use your own yogurt for starter, its even cheaper.
+For 4 pints of yogurt, it costs me about $3.00 which is the price for a 1/2 gallon of milk and 1 container of plain yogurt.
+If you use your own yogurt for starter, it’s even cheaper.

-One of the cons of making your own yogurt is its a bit time consuming.
+One of the cons of making your own yogurt is it is a bit time-consuming.
 The process from beginning to end takes about 8 hours.
 But 4 – 6 hours of that time, the yogurt is just incubating and you can go on with your day.

 Why I Make My Own Yogurt?